weyoss/redis-smq/docs/api/classes/Consumer.md

 ▸ **consume**(`queue`, `messageHandler`, `cb`): `void`

-Start listening for messages on the specified queue.
+Consumes messages from a specified queue using the provided message handler.

 #### Parameters